 organization from data leak threats:

-phones, digital cameras, USB sticks, CD/DVD-R, tablets, printers
+devices like phones, digital cameras, USB sticks, CD/DVD-R, tablets, printers

 or MP3 players.
 In addition, policies can be set and enforced for copy

-operations via the Windows Clipboard, as well as screenshot operations on the endpoint computer.
+operations via the Windows Clipboard, as well as screenshot operations on the

-communications via the Internet through such means as: company email, personal
+network communications via the Internet through such means as: company email,

 Twitter), web surfing, FTP file transfers, as well as cloud-based file sharing